Thank you for reading our post, please rate this article at the end.

 Here are some general guidance and good practice information to help enhance your overall knowledge and skill in bass fishing.

-This video has been included for its clarification of the topic matter.
+This video has been included to clarify the topic.
 Credit goes to The Bass University

 Fish in the Right Place

-One of the most important factors, as many reputable anglers believe, is to focus your efforts where the fish are.
-There’s no point fishing for fish that are famous for hiding in dark, covered spaces being looked for in wide open spaces!
-We must go to where we know they will be.
+As many reputable anglers believe, one of the most important factors is to focus your efforts where the fish are.
+There’s no point in fishing for fish that are famous for hiding in dark, covered spaces and being looked for in wide open spaces!
+We must go where we know they will be.

-Bass are known for lucking around covered areas as it allows them to hide from the prey they are hunting.
-So, we must find the areas that are covered in the body of water we are fishing.
-Cover comes in many different forms including rocks, logs, structures, boat docks, lily pads, grass, and any solid things in and around rivers, lakes, and reservoirs.
+Bass are known for lucking around covered areas, which allows them to hide from the prey they are hunting.
+So, we must find the areas covered in the water we are fishing in.
+Cover comes in many forms, including rocks, logs, structures, boat docks, lily pads, grass, and solid things in and around rivers, lakes, and reservoirs.

-This is not to say that bass are never found in open water, only that they are more likely to be in places where they can also find their prey and the safety that cover provides.
+This is not to say that bass are never found in open water; they are more likely to be in places where they can also find their prey and the safety that cover provides.

-As with many other skills, a very good way to extend your knowledge and abilities is to learn new things.
+As with many other skills, learning new things is a good way to extend your knowledge and abilities.

-Fishing in waters that are different from those you normally frequent, will force you to adapt your habits to the foreign conditions.
+Fishing in waters different from those you normally frequent will force you to adapt your habits to foreign conditions.
 If you’re used to fishing in your local muddy lake, using spinnerbaits and jigs, try visiting a clear river and experimenting with a drop shot, for example.

-Only using one or two methods of fishing will soon become repetitive and less challenging.
+Only one or two fishing methods will soon become repetitive and less challenging.
 Becoming a versatile fisherman will allow you to become more skilled and enjoy more successful trips, keeping your hobby interesting and exciting!

 Plan Your Techniques With the Weather

-Weather conditions can have a dramatically different effect on bass behavior from day to day.
-Getting to know how bass behaves under different weather conditions is vital to being a successful bass angler.
+Weather conditions can dramatically affect bass behavior.
+Understanding how bass behave under different weather conditions is vital to a successful bass angler.

 Water temperatures will also dictate the outcome of our fishing outings.

 Warmer water temperatures usually mean bass are more active and respond nicely to faster-moving lures.
-So, it is good practice to always check the temperature as well as the weather and choose your technique and outfit that will best suit it.
+So, it is good practice to always check the temperature and the weather and choose your technique and outfit that will best suit it.

 Work With the Wind!